Azure/azure-sdk-for-java/sdk/core/azure-core-test/README.md

 // Set the AZURE_TEST_MODE environment variable to either PLAYBACK or RECORD to determine if tests are playback or
 // live.
 By default, tests are run in playback mode. public class SessionTests extends TestBase {
-    public void fooTest() {
+    // Use your JUnit or TestNG annotation here for your testcase public void fooTest() {
         // Do some network calls.
     }